SabaatAli/Dip-Project/README.md

 # Dip-Project
-📌 Project Overview
+📌Project Overview
 This project focuses on automatic skin lesion segmentation using Digital Image Processing (DIP) techniques and Python.
 The goal is to accurately separate the lesion area from dermoscopic images, which is a crucial step in early skin cancer detection.
 ________________________________________
-🛠️ Tools & Technologies Used
+# Tools & Technologies Used
 •	Python
 •	OpenCV (cv2) – image processing
 •	NumPy – numerical operations
 •	Matplotlib – visualization
 •	Scikit-learn – performance evaluation (confusion matrix)
 ________________________________________
-⚙️ Working Methodology
+# Working Methodology
 The project follows these major steps:
 1. Image Loading
 o	Dermoscopic images and their corresponding ground truth masks are loaded.